 Napa Carrots

-Napa carrots have been cultivated in China, Japan, and Korea for over 2,000 years.
-They have been grown as a crop in the Napa Valley of California since the early 1900s.
-Their unique sweet flavor is due to their high sugar content, which is due to their high concentration of sucrose (which is what makes them so sweet)
+Napa carrots have been cultivated in China, Japan, and Korea for over 2,000 years and have grown in the Napa Valley of California since the early 1900s.

 Napoli Carrots